joshuadavidthomas/zed-django/README.md

 [Django Template LSP](https://github.com/fourdigits/django-template-lsp) provides comprehensive autocompletion for tags, filters, templates, URLs, and more, along with hover documentation.

-To switch to Django Template LSP, add the following to your `settings.json`:
+To use only Django Template LSP (disabling Django Language Server), add the following to your `settings.json`:

 ```json [settings]
 {